Ireland Outlast Scotland To Stay On Course For Six Nations Grand Slam - UrduPoint

 Johnny Sexton's seven points with the boot took him level with Ronan O'Gara as the all-time top scorer in the Six Nations, while Mack Hansen, James Lowe and Jack Conan scored tries as Scotland were denied a first Triple Crown since 1990.

-"It was a monumental effort but that's what these boys expect of each other.
-They've earned the right to take it to the last weekend." said Ireland boss Andy Farrell who saw Caelan Doris, Iain Henderson, Dan Sheehan, Garry Ringrose and Ronan Kelleher forced off injured.

-"We'll go again, we'll have a good squad.
-If we get any more injuries in the week we might have to have a look at Old Belvedere under-12s," he joked.

-"We'll lick our wounds and go again.
-England will be dangerous, but it'll be one hell of a weekend on St Patrick's Day."
+"We knew this was going to be our toughest game of the year", said Hansen, who won man-of-the-match.
+"To be fair to the Scottish lads, they showed up - it was such a tough test match.

+"At half-time we said this is where we want to be.
+We thought we'd turn it on in the second half."
 Scotland got off to their best ever start in the Six Nations with victories over England and Wales, but have now come unstuck against the top two ranked teams in the world after also losing to France two weeks ago.

-"I'd rather talk about the first half than the second half, because the second half was disappointing," said Scotland boss Gregor Townsend.

-"We weren't accurate enough.
-Ireland grew in confidence and were clearly the better team in the second half.

 However, Scotland had not used the same ball for the restart, meaning the lineout was retaken.